binaryfunt/electron-seamless-titlebar-tutorial/README.md

 ![Final]

-I was inspired by the way [Hyper terminal](https://hyper.is/) achieved a native look, and [this tutorial](http://mylifeforthecode.com/making-the-electron-shell-as-pretty-as-the-visual-studio-shell/) (thanks, [Shawn Rakowski](https://github.com/srakowski)!) which goes some way to achieving that look.
-But I wanted to go further and make it look properly native, like Hyper.
+I was inspired by the way [Hyper terminal](https://hyper.is/) achieved a native look, and a tutorial by [Shawn Rakowski](https://github.com/srakowski) (no longer available, it seems).

 I'm going to start with the [Electron quick start app](https://github.com/electron/electron-quick-start).
 The full example source code is located in the `src` directory of this repo.

 #### Note

-Currently, there is a bug with maximization on Electron versions 6.0.0+ on Windows (see [#6](https://github.com/binaryfunt/electron-seamless-titlebar-tutorial/issues/6)).
+Currently, there is a bug with window maximization on Electron versions 6.0.0+ on Windows (see [#6](https://github.com/binaryfunt/electron-seamless-titlebar-tutorial/issues/6)).
 The latest version of Electron you can use is 5.0.11.

 ## 1. Add some styles

 ![S1]

-First, I'm just going to add some basic styles to the quick start app make it look better.
+First, I'm just going to add some basic styles to the quick start app make it look a bit better than some sort of web 1.0 site.
 Create a CSS file

 ```css
 * {margin: 0; padding: 0; border: 0; vertical-align: baseline;}